specmesh/site/content/blog/SpecMeshEnterpriseEvents-p2.md

 When all of these are adhered to we end up with a functional part of the org that everyone can understand.
 It can support blackbox release processes and more.
 It makes things simple.

 <img src="/images/blog/enterprise-infra-slice.png" alt="drawing" width="800"/>
-<p style="text-align: center;">A Domain is a slice that cuts from Codebase to runtime and data infra</p>
+<p style="text-align: center;">A Domain is a slice that cuts from codebase to runtime and data infra</p>